Vector-wise Joint Diagonalization of Almost Commuting Matrices: Conclusion

 \section{Conclusion}

-Joint approximate diagonalization of almost commuting matrices arises in many applications and is also closely related to the celebrated Huaxin Lin's theorem.
+The approximate joint diagonalization of almost commuting matrices arises in many applications and closely relates to the celebrated Huaxin Lin's theorem.
 In this work, we have designed a vector-wise algorithm framework for jointly diagonalizing a given pair of almost commuting matrices $(A,B)$, which relies on solving the sub-optimization problems \eqref{eq:sub-problem} and \eqref{eq:problem with inequality constraint}.
-To motivate our VJD algorithm (cf.\,Algorithm \ref{alg:VJD}), we have first analyzed the stability of the local minimizers of $\mc{L}(\lad,\mu,v)$, and then, with the help of the random matrix theory, we have shown that for almost commuting random matrices, with high probability $\mc{L}$ has $n$ local minimizers with the minimizing vectors that are almost orthogonal to each other (cf.\,Theorem \ref{thm:generic_almost}).
-To efficiently solve the sub-optimization problems, we have proposed a Riemannian quasi-Newton method (cf.\,Algorithm \ref{alg:precondition}) for \eqref{eq:sub-problem} and its projected version for \eqref{eq:problem with inequality constraint} with inequality constraints.
-Moreover, we have proved in Theorem \ref{thm:glob_conv} that in the almost commuting regime, Algorithm \ref{alg:precondition} converges linearly with convergence rate $O(\norm{[A,B]}^{1/2})$, while it converges quadratically when $A, B$ commute.
-However, the convergence of the projected Riemannian quasi-Newton in Algorithm \ref{alg:for ineq} is still open and needs further investigation (in a general setting).
-We have also proved that our VJD algorithm is stable with respect to iteration errors and noise.
+To motivate our VJD algorithm (cf.\,Algorithm \ref{alg:VJD}), we have first analyzed the stability of the local minimizers of $\mc{L}(\Lad,v)$ in \eqref{eq:sub-problem}, and then, with the help of the random matrix theory, we have shown that for almost commuting random matrices, with high probability the functional $\mc{L}$ has $n$ local minimizers with almost orthogonal minimizing vectors (cf.\,Theorem \ref{thm:generic_almost}). \mb{To efficiently solve the sub-optimization problems, we have proposed a projected Riemannian approximate Newton method (cf.\,Algorithm \ref{alg:for ineq}) for \eqref{eq:sub-problem} and \eqref{eq:problem with inequality constraint}.} Moreover, we have proved in Theorem \ref{thm:glob_conv} that in the almost commuting regime, Algorithm \ref{alg:for ineq} for \eqref{eq:sub-problem} exhibits linear convergence with a rate of $O(| [A, B] |^{1/2})$, transitioning to quadratic convergence when $A$ and $B$ commute. \mb{However, the convergence of the projected Newton method (i.e., Algorithm \ref{alg:for ineq} for \eqref{eq:problem with inequality constraint}) is still open and needs further investigation.} We have also proved that our VJD algorithm is stable with respect to iteration errors and noise.